 Some candidates may have been highly sought-after several years ago, but if they’ve neglected to maintain their continuing professional development then they could find that they have dated skills.

 Similarly, new graduates are emerging with newer skills and capabilities.
 Still, they may lack the business acumen and the project management expertise that can only be gleaned through years of experience.

 Employment terms are also changing.
 Candidates want to experience more than just a great salary and a chance to work on innovative technology.
 They want to be able to benefit from a positive work-life balance.
 They want to work for a company that offers great employee benefits and provides positive working experience.

 When candidates have found that holy grail, they are content to remain in position and work their way up the ranks.
 Therefore, recruiting strategies need to focus on targeting these passive candidates.
 To do this, firms need to communicate the benefits of jumping ships.
 Hiring managers need to focus on what they can offer candidates that other companies cannot.

 Ironically, there is a talent shortage in the tech sector because many firms rely on outdated or clunky technology to facilitate their hiring processes.

 Traditional recruitment focuses on specific job tasks and responsibilities.
 As a result, the job descriptions can feel staid and boring.
 They may lack the innovation and excitement you expect to receive when working for a tech giant.

-The use of applicant tracking systems is useful for filtering through volumes of candidates in line with specific keyword searches, but they fail to have the nuance and understanding of those who have the potential to succeed.
+The use of an applicant tracking system is useful for filtering through volumes of candidates in line with specific keyword searches, but they fail to have the nuance and understanding of those who have the potential to succeed.